resolve109/study-aws-sa/aws-study-guide.md

   - Can help alleviate performance degradation on the primary DB during peak load
   - Use a separate reader endpoint for your read queries
   - Validated the use of reader endpoints to isolate read workloads.
+- **PostgreSQL for Reporting**:
+  - For improving reporting performance with minimal code changes:
+    - Set up an Aurora PostgreSQL DB cluster that includes an Aurora Replica
+    - Direct reporting queries to the Aurora Replica instead of the primary instance
+  - Provides complete PostgreSQL compatibility, requiring minimal application changes
+  - Efficiently offloads read-heavy reporting workloads from the primary database
+  - Prevents reporting processes from impacting document modifications or additions
+  - Superior to Multi-AZ RDS deployments whose secondary instances aren't accessible for queries
+  - More compatible with existing PostgreSQL code than migrating to NoSQL solutions

 ### Amazon Aurora Serverless
 - **Cost-Effective Database for Sporadic Usage**: